snealbli/emt/README.md

 Textbook notes are coded in [TeX](https://en.wikipedia.org/wiki/TeX "TeX").  \
-I personally use [TeXstudio](https://www.texstudio.org/ "LaTeX made comfortable") for editing but
+I personally use [TeXstudio](https://www.texstudio.org/ "LaTeX made comfortable") for editing, but [any TeX editor](https://en.wikipedia.org/wiki/Comparison_of_TeX_editors "Comparison of TeX editors") should work.